tarob0ba/the-pearl/content/blog/switching-to-eleventy.md

 ## Debloating

-The homepage now weighs in at a svelte [insert size] kB, which is a [insert reduction]% improvement from before.
+The homepage now weighs in at a svelte 21.12kB kB (uncompressed), which is a 75% improvement from before.
 Part of this involved removing unused styles, unnecessary icons, and the Umami analytics script.

 ## Conclusion

 I love Eleventy!
+The docs were fairly pleasant, it builds incredibly quickly, and it is organized logically.
+While its error messages were cryptic, I would still use it happily again.